-Sticking windows are annoying so too are windows that won’t close completely or worse still, almost close but open imminently by themselves.
-Aragh!!
+Sticking windows are annoying.
+So too are windows that won’t close completely or worse still, almost close but open imminently by themselves.
+Aargh!!
 Not to worry, I’m a mechanic and I’ll show you how to nail this repair in just minutes.

 Car windows commonly stick because the window runner seal has become worn and dry.
 Applying a coat of silicone spray lubricant will fix the problem.